CalvinLloyd117/CraftBanzi/README.md

 - **Publication Year:** A year that a publication is published.
 Also includes an "In Press" category.

-  **Note:** Adding a Publication Year category will add a new Section (denoted by the year header) to the **Publications** page (and update the nav dropdown menu) that contains all publications that fall under that **Publication Year** Category.
+  **Note:** Adding a Publication Year category will add a new section (denoted by the year header) to the **Publications** page front-end (and update the nav dropdown menu) that contains all publications that fall under that **Publication Year** category.
 Order of the categories within the back-end is important.
 More recent years should appear at the top of the list of **Publication Year** categories to enforce the decending order of the publications (i.e more recent publications appear at the top of the page).
 You will also need to ensure that the _In Press_ category is always at the top of the **Publication Year** category list to ensure that it always appears first.
-- **Publisher:** Category refers to various publishers who publish the Lab's publications.
+- **Publisher:** Category refers to various publishers who publish the lab's publications.
-- **Journal Name:** The name of a Journal where a paper might be published.
+- **Journal Name:** The name of a journal where a paper might be published.

 ##### About